 Financial instruments classified into level 1 are equity securities traded in active markets and are measured based on prices prevailing as of the end of each fiscal year.
 Financial instruments classified into level 3 are equity securities and capital contributions that do not have quoted prices in active markets, and are measured by selected methods in accordance with policies and procedures of fair value measurement, including valuation methods approved by appropriate authorities.
-In addition, some of the investments are investments in business associations for which the duration is stipulated, and are measured at fair value through profit and loss.
+In addition, some of the investments are measured at fair value through profit and loss.
 These investments are included in financial instruments classified into level 3.
 The measurement methods include the comparable peer group analysis, net asset method and other evaluation methods, the Price Book-value Ratio (PBR), and illiquidity discounts.